Seminar CS717: Seminar on Computer Vision (FSS 2025)

 The Computer Vision seminar covers recent topics in computer vision.
-In HWS2024, the seminar will focus on “AI Safety & Robustness”, critically exploring the limitations of machine learning models and discussing defences against model vulnerabilities.
-Topics include model stealing, watermarking, backdoor attacks and detection, and adversarial attacks on vision-language models.
+In FSS2025, the seminar will focus on “AI Safety & Robustness”, critically exploring the limitations of machine learning models and discussing defences against model vulnerabilities.
+This seminar the focus will be on certified robustness.

 Organization